Hederarch/ItB-Mod-Squads/README.md

 # Hedera's Public Testfire
 Thanks for checking out my mods!
 These are my first attempt at modding Into the Breach, but I think they've turned out well and I'm excited to show them off.

+Feedback is preferred on the relevant channels of the official discord (or the specialized thread if that's still available): https://discord.gg/xRxPAb87JW

 ## What's Included
 This pack consists of 2 new squads and 1 new pilot.